Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Introduction

 \section{Introduction}

-In the past decade, Demand-Side Management (DSM) with price-based demand response has been widely considered to be an efficient method of incentivising users to collectively achieve better grid welfare \cite{vardakas15}.
-In a typical DSM scenario, an independent utility operator plans the preferred demand volume for a certain metering time duration within the considered micro (e.g., district) grid.
-In order to achieve this, the operator adopts a time-varying pricing scheme and announces the prices to the users on a rolling basis.
-In general, the price may be determined by factors such as the demand for the utility, the supply of the utility, and the history of their volatility.
-The adjusted price is released in advance at some time window to the consumers.
-In response to the updated electricity prices, the users voluntarily schedule or shift their appliance loads with the aim of minimising their individual costs, hence making it possible to reduce the energy waste or load fluctuation of the considered microgrid (see the example in~\cite{deng15}).
+In the past decade, Demand-Side Management (DSM) with price-based demand response has been widely considered to be an efficient method of incentivizing users to collectively achieve better grid welfare \cite{vardakas15}.
+In a typical DSM scenario, an independent utility operator manipulates the aggregate energy demand by adopting a time-varying pricing scheme that is announced to users on a rolling basis.
+In response to the pricing scheme, the users voluntarily schedule or shift their appliance loads with the aim of minimizing their individual costs (see the example in~\cite{deng15}).
+Typical objectives can be to minimize energy consumption, costs, peak load demand ~\cite{deng15,ruelens17,wen15,kim16,mocanu19,mohsenian10,barker12} or maximize the utility of certain actors ~\cite{cao18,reddy11,lu18}.

-In the framework of dynamic pricing (a.k.a. real-time pricing), dynamic demand response on the user side (e.g., at residential households) relies on the premise of the availability of smart meters and automatic energy-consumption-manager modules installed in each household.
-This is mainly due to two characteristics of residential utility demand.
-Firstly, as noted in~\cite{vardakas15}, residential consumers are usually risk-averse and shorted-sighted; it would be very difficult for consumers to schedule for long-term cost optimisation based solely on a dynamic price signal.
-Secondly, compared with the commercial or industry consumers, individual residential consumers often appear to exhibit near-random consumption patterns ~\cite{barker12}.
-Real-time sensing and communication of data between each home's energy-consumption manager and the utility operator thus becomes essential.